 The benefits of a shorter sales lifecycle are clear: you spend less on outreach, there is a greater chance of deal conversion, and you can spend more time on customer engagement and upselling/cross-selling.
 One of the most effective ways to fast-track the sales lifecycle – and increase the deal value to boot – is to include a reporting feature.

 Simpplr is a next-gen employee intranet software provider that helps to boost employee engagement.
 It is of particular relevance in the context of COVID-19, because the platform encourages social distancing while maintaining those key employer-employee relationships.

-“When you layer your unique selling proposition (USP) with analytics, your positioning is significantly strengthened,” says Blagoja Golubovski, Simpplr’s Head of Product.
+“When you layer your unique selling proposition (USP) with analytics, your positioning is significantly strengthened,” says Blagoja Golubovski, Simpplr’s VP of Product.
 Thanks to embedded dashboards, Simpplr’s customers can now watch their engagement rates shoot up, which leads to an impressive 70% usage rate for the product.

 But we are getting ahead of ourselves.
 How do you leverage embedded analytics to convert customers in the first place?
 Here are five tips.

 5 Points on Your Sales Lifecycle Where Embedded Analytics Plays a Role

 Interestingly, a built-in analytics feature is often a must-have on a SaaS buyer’s shopping list.
 “When customers visit us for a free trial, the analytics is almost always an important checkbox.
 They want to see the visual aspect of it!” says B. Golubovski.
 This is step 1 on your sales lifecycle, which you can optimize using embedded analytics.

 1. You can’t skip this important purchasing benchmark